 Sexual assault is a traumatic experience for anyone, particularly when travelling overseas and away from home.
 Assaults can happen to both men and women.
 Our Sexual Assault Overseas page provides advice on how to avoid becoming a victim of sexual assault, and to provide advice to victims of sexual assault and their families if it does happen while overseas.

-If you need help while you are overseas you can contact the consular section of the Australian Embassy, High Commission or Consulate-General at your destination.
+If you need Australian government assistance, you can contact the consular section of the Australian Embassy, High Commission or Consulate-General at your destination.
 Contact details are in the country travel advice.
 You can also contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305.

 The Australian Government will do what it can to help, however, there are legal and practical limits to what consular officers can do for Australians overseas.
 More information on what Australian consular officers can and cannot do to help if you get into trouble overseas is available in the Consular Services Charter.